JY-SHENNNN/CASA0018-CoinClassification/Assessment/Report/README.md

 4. Sourikta (2024).
 Assignment Dataset. [online] Roboflow. https://universe.roboflow.com/sourikta/assignment-za0qo

-*Tip: we use [https://www.citethisforme.com](https://www.citethisforme.com) to make this task even easier.*

 ----

 ## Declaration of Authorship

-I, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Jiaying Shen, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-*Digitally Sign by typing your name here*
+*Jiaying shen*

 ASSESSMENT DATE
+23/4/2025

-Word count:
+Word count: 1524